Beyond real blow-up: Masuda detours and complex holonomy: Case study: Galerkin caricatures of quadratic heat equations

-In this section we return to our motivating two-mode Galerkin caricature \eqref{ODEb} of blow-up in the quadratic, spatially inhomogeneous PDE \eqref{PDEb}; see section \eqref{C2}.
-The system is quadratic, $m=2$, but neither $m$-homogeneous nor Hamiltonian.
-Our study of blow-up therefore relies on compactification and linearization, following the general approach to blow-up loops and real-time blow-up stars of section \ref{B}.
-See theorems \ref{thmMs}, \ref{thmPoi}, \ref{thmPoiML}, and corollary \ref{corloop}.
-For a quick summary see section \ref{Con}.
+We now return to our main motivation: the crude two-mode Galerkin caricature \eqref{ODEb} of blow-up in the spatially inhomogeneous PDE \eqref{PDEb}; see section \ref{C2}.
+The system is quadratic, $m\!=\!2$, but neither $m$-homogeneous nor Hamiltonian.
+The main results from section \ref{B} on minimal blow-up loops and real-time blow-up stars apply.
+They reduce the blow-up analysis to nonresonant analytic ``linearization at infinity'', viz.\ at equilibria in the projective coordinates of sections \ref{Fol} and \ref{Car}.
+See theorems \ref{thmMs}, \ref{thmPoi}, and \ref{thmloop}.

+In section \ref{Carsy} we address symmetric spatial coefficients $\mathbf{b}(\bxi)=1+(a-2)\cos(2\bxi)$.
+The Masuda choice $a\!=\!2$ refers to the original Fujita PDE \eqref{PDEw}.
+For antisymmetric modifications $\mathbf{b}(\bxi)$ of $a\!=\!0$ see section \ref{Caras}.
+A less technical summary is provided in section \ref{Con}.